maceto/slybroadcast/README.md

 slybroadcast
 =========

 A minimal Slybroadcast Ruby client implementation.
+Based on Slybroadcast API Version 2.1

 See slybroadcast.com for information about this product.